-Schools and workplaces across the country are closed, and for the most part, so are Canada’s borders.
-And some government officials are even starting to float the idea of criminal charges for not following self-quarantine rules after travelling.
+Workplaces across the country are closed, and for the most part, so are Canada’s borders.
+You can even receive criminal charges for not following self-quarantine rules after travelling.
 These measures are all part of an effort to “flatten the curve,” meaning they help slow the spread of COVID-19 from person to person.
-Here’s how that works, and how you can make sure you’re doing all you can to stop the spread.
+Here’s how that works, and what you can do to help stop the spread.

 Why is COVID-19 spreading so fast?

 To understand flattening the curve, you first need to understand what makes COVID-19 so easy to catch.
-Many experts are predicting that it’s inevitable that a large number of Canadians will contract COVID-19.
+There have been over 170,000 confirmed cases of COVID-19 in Canada so far.
 That’s because the virus has characteristics that make it easy for it to spread in a very short amount of time.
-There a few factors that make this true:
+There are several factors that make this true:

 - We know from SARS and MERS, two other similar viruses, that COVID-19 lives on surfaces like countertops and doorknobs for days.
 This means surfaces in busy public spaces are high risk for being contaminated,

-- It’s possible to be a carrier of COVID-19 and be asymptomatic (not showing any symptoms).
-This means the virus could be living in your system, and even if you don’t feel sick, you could unknowingly pass it along to someone else.
+- It’s possible to be a carrier of COVID-19 and be asymptomatic, which means you’re not showing any symptoms.
+Even if you don’t feel sick, you could unknowingly pass the virus along to someone else.

 - People over 60, and people who are immuno-compromised, are at high risk for getting sick and not recovering.
-This can force sick people to leave their home for medical attention, which again increases the risk that a person with a high amount of the virus in their system will pass it on to someone else.
+This can force sick people to leave their home for medical attention, which increases the risk they could transmit the virus.

 - We travel — a lot!
 Because we’re all so interconnected, COVID-19 has been able to move around the world at unprecedented speed.
 That’s why public health agencies and airlines across the globe are putting measures in place to keep everyone safe.
 We’re doing that too.